-Update (06/13/2020): Wyndham has announced that they have stopped are not currently accepting status match opportunities from other hotel loyalty programs, which makes the strategy below obsolete.
+Update (06/13/2020): Wyndham has announced that they are not currently accepting status match opportunities from other hotel loyalty programs, which makes the strategy below obsolete.
 However, status matching between Wyndham and Caesars Rewards is still available.

 It takes 15,000 tier credits to reach Caesars Diamond status.
 The benefits can be quite substantial for frequent Vegas visitors—no resort fees, free parking, and a $100 celebration dinner can really help make a trip more affordable.
 But is it worth stretching your gambling dollar, succumbing to whims of volatility, all in the pursuit of perks?
 For low rollers, it’s probably not.